rendajs/Renda/studio/src/network/studioConnections/readme.md

 Therefore, we use `studioConnections.enableInternalDiscovery` to enable or disable broadcasting metadata using the internal discovery method.

-We will also block connections except those described below.
+When the preference is disabled, we will immediately block connections except those described below.
-This preference has to be enabled for incoming connections to be accepted.
-Especially since #812 hasn't been implemented yet.
+When the preference is enabled, a prompt is shown to the user before the connection is made.

 ## Connections That Are Always Accepted

-The UI permission permission prompt (TODO #812) works well as a general safety net against malicious actors trying to make connections.
+The UI permission permission prompt works well as a general safety net against malicious actors trying to make connections.
 But there a some scenarios where we can get away with not prompting the user, scenarios where these prompts could actually be pretty cumbersome.